szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Doom cast faster (496) (IWDEE BGEE BG2EE EET)

 Doom casts very slowly, making it impractical in most scenarios.
 This makes the casting time 1, similar to Magic Missile, for example.
-A quick -2 penalty to all Saving Throws is very useful in many situations, and with a short casting time it becomes more feasible for clerics and paladins in general.
+A quick -2 penalty to all of their rolls is very useful in many situations, and with a short casting time it becomes more feasible for clerics and paladins in general.
 This speed is overridable in the config file (0-8).

 ### Make Whirlwind more effective and able to damage more creatures before dissipating (513) (IWDEE BGEE BG2EE EET)